E3SM-Project/Omega/components/omega/doc/design/VertCoord.md

 ## 1 Overview
 The vertical coordinate module will be responsible for computing and storing information related to the vertical mesh in Omega.
-Since Omega will be a non-Boussinesq model, the vertical independent variable will be pressure- as opposed to $z$-based.
+Since Omega will be a non-Boussinesq model, the vertical independent variable will be pressure-based (expressed in terms of the pseudo-height) as opposed to $z$-based.
-Similar to MPAS-Ocean's support for tilted height ($z^\star$) coordinates, Omega V1 will support a general vertical coordinate, where pseudo thickness $h$ varies in proportion to the total pseudo thickness of the water column.
+Similar to MPAS-Ocean's support for tilted height ($z^\star$) coordinates, Omega V1 will support a general vertical coordinate, where pseudo thickness $\tilde{h}$ varies in proportion to the total pseudo thickness of the water column.
-The prognostic variable in the layered continuity equation is pseudo thickness, which can be used to calculate the total pressure at a given vertical level.
+The prognostic variable in the layered continuity equation is pseudo thickness, which can be used to calculate the total pressure at a given vertical layer interface.
-The vertical height of a given level is still necessary in the model to compute sea level, the geopotential, and derivatives with respect to $z$.
+The geometric height of a given layer interface is still necessary in the model to compute sea level, the geopotential, and derivatives with respect to $z$.
-The height of a layer ($\Delta z$) can be found using the pseudo thickness, density, reference density, and known bottom elevation relative to the geoid (positive up).
+The geometric thickness of a layer ($\Delta z$) can be found using the pseudo thickness, density, reference density, and known bottom elevation (positive up) relative to the reference geoid.
-The vertical coordinate module will also serve as a container for information related to the variable number of active vertical levels for a given ocean column (due to variations in bottom elevation and ice shelf cavities).
+The vertical coordinate module will also serve as a container for information related to the variable number of active vertical layers for a given ocean column (due to variations in bottom elevation and ice shelf cavities).

 ## 2 Requirements

-### 2.1 Requirement: Compute and store the total pressure at a given level
+### 2.1 Requirement: Compute and store the total pressure at a given layer interface

-The total pressure at the bottom of each level will be computed and stored within the vertical coordinate module.
+The total pressure at each layer interface will be computed and stored within the vertical coordinate module.
 This involves a surface-down summation of the pseudo thickness variable times the gravitational acceleration, $g$, and the reference density, $\rho_0$, starting with the surface pressure.
 The pressure variable will be needed in the computation of the TEOS-10 equation of state and the pressure gradient.
 The variable will be registered with the `IOStreams` framework to enable it to be output during runtime.

-### 2.2 Requirement: Compute and store the $z$ location of a given level
+### 2.2 Requirement: Compute and store the $z$ location of a given layer interface

-The $z$ location at the top of each level will be computed and stored within the vertical coordinate module.
+The $z$ location at each layer interface will be computed and stored within the vertical coordinate module.
 In the model, $z$ is defined as being positive up from the geoid.
 The $z$ location is calculated in a bottom-up summation of the pseudo thickness times the specific volume and reference density, starting with the known bottom elevation.
 The $z$ location of the interfaces is needed to compute the geopotential gradient and the sea level.
 The variable will be registered with the `IOStreams` framework to enable it to be output during runtime.

-### 2.3 Requirement: Compute and store the vertical level bounds for each horizontal cell
+### 2.3 Requirement: Compute and store the vertical layer bounds for each horizontal cell

 All tendency terms require a variable vertical loop range to account for variation in bottom elevation and ice shelf cavities.
-These bounds will be computed on construction in the vertical coordinate module and used for setting the loop bounds for active levels in calculations over the vertical.
+These bounds will be computed on construction in the vertical coordinate module and used for setting the loop bounds for active layers in calculations over the vertical.

 ### 2.4 Requirement: Compute and store the geopotential